Frequently Asked Questions

 We understand, sometimes things just don’t work out.
 We have a lifetime return policy.
 Please complete the Surrender form.

 Can I get my dogs history?

-No sorry.
-We can only give you what we have.
-Sometimes we are able to give some history if the previous owner has surrendered them, but most of the time our dogs come from situations where we just do not have any history on them.
+Unfortunately we can only give you what we’ve got.
+Sometimes we are able to give some history when they’ve been surrendered, but often the dogs come from situations where we just don’t have any history on them.

 Do they have to be de-sexed?

-Where are the dogs coming from?
+Where do the dogs come from?

-How long till they settle in?
+How long do they take to settle in?